 - In downtrends, the Doji star is a bullish reversal indicator and identifies an opportunity to go long.
 To do so, a buy order is placed above the third candle’s high.

-When trading the Doji star, stop losses may be used to close out a long or short position:
+When trading the Doji star, stop losses may be used to close out a long or short position in the case the position goes against you:

 - For a bullish Doji star pattern, the stop loss is placed below the Doji (second candle).